Key takeaways

 What else to find out

-When you are looking for an app development partner, there are a couple more nice-to-know things.
+When you are looking for an app development partner, there are a couple more things that are good to know.

 Your checklist for a stellar app development partner